HOW PRODUCTS WERE EVALUATED:

 - Test negative for Escherichia coli, Salmonella spp., Staphylococcus aureus and Pseudomonas aeruginosa (as required by the FDA).
 In addition, contain less than 1,000 CFU per gram of mold (USP <2023>).

-- All products containing whole herb and/or more than 250 mg of minerals per daily dose must not exceed the following limits:
+Heavy Metals: Products containing whole herbs and/or more than 250 mg of minerals and/or plant based mineral material per daily dose must not exceed the following limits:

 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving or 4.0 mcg per daily serving.